Skip to content

 L::auth_logs:(message@response.status)

-// Extract User-Agent (contains hyphen, requires square brackets)
+// Extract User-Agent (contains hyphen, needs brackets)

 L::auth_logs:(message@request.headers["user-agent"])